 Fort Stewart is a very small town located in the state of Georgia.
 With a population of 4,996 people and five constituent neighborhoods, Fort Stewart is the 147th largest community in Georgia.

-Fort Stewart is a military town: the armed forces employs 46.71% of the workforce, making the military a major focus of life in the city.
-In the civilian sector, Public Service and Healthcare are important in the local economy and are the town’s largest civilian employers, employing 61.54% and 10.09% of the civilian workforce respectively.
+Fort Stewart is a military town: the armed forces employs 27.35% of the workforce, making the military a major focus of life in the city.
+In the civilian sector, Public Service and Construction are important in the local economy and are the town’s largest civilian employers, employing 42.35% and 10.91% of the civilian workforce respectively.

-The citizens of Fort Stewart are slightly better educated than the national average of 21.84% for all cities and towns, with 21.97% of adults in Fort Stewart having a bachelor's degree or advanced degree.
+In terms of college education, Fort Stewart is nearly on par with the US average for all cities of 21.84%: 17.83% of adults 25 and older in Fort Stewart have a bachelor's degree or advanced degree.

 Fort Stewart is an extremely ethnically-diverse town.
 The people who call Fort Stewart home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fort Stewart residents report their race to be White, followed by Black or African-American.
 Fort Stewart also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.44% of the town’s residents.
-Important ancestries of people in Fort Stewart include Irish, Italian, English, and Greek.
+People of Hispanic or Latino origin account for 17.80% of the town’s residents.
+Important ancestries of people in Fort Stewart include German, Irish, English, Italian, and Scottish.

 The most common language spoken in Fort Stewart is English.
-Other important languages spoken here include Spanish and Greek.
+Other important languages spoken here include Spanish and Polish.